About

 What UTA services can I track here?

-UTA Tracker covers UTA bus routes, TRAX light rail, FrontRunner commuter rail, the S-Line streetcar, and the BRT services UVX and OGX.
+UTA Tracker covers UTA bus routes, TRAX light rail, FrontRunner commuter rail, the S-Line streetcar, and the BRT services UVX, OGX, and MVX.

 Why can a scheduled time differ from a live projected time?